algofoogle/tt08-vga-fun/docs/info.md

 For information on connecting the analog outputs to a VGA monitor, see below ("**External hardware**").

 Other things to try:

+*   **If things are not working properly**, you could try setting `ui_in` to 0, pulsing RESET, and then feeding in whatever values you want on `ui_in` (without a reset) after that.
+This will take whatever binary code you present on `ui_in` and pass it through to all 3 DACs.
 *   Set `ui_in` to `0010_0001`, pulse RESET, and expect to see the outputs inverting on every odd-numbered pixel; can be used to help test the slew rate.
 *   Try varying `uio_in[7:5]` to change the current sink strength of the blue channel (by varying the internal Vbias for the blue DAC).
 Note that the bit order is reversed, and the codes are inverted, so given a 1.65k pull-up to 1.8V on `ua[3]`:
     *   `111`: Level 0, weakest Vbias (~0.3V); expect no output.